intersystems-community/irisdemo-demo-htap/Kubernetes/README.md

 To run the HTAP Speed Test with InterSystems IRIS on AWS, you will need:
 * An AWS account
 * Git installed on your machine so you can clone this repository on your local PC
-* Docker Desktop installed on your machine (if you're running the test locally)
+* Docker Desktop or KubeCTL installed on your machine (if you're running the test locally)
-* Kubectl (Minikube)
 * An **InterSystems IRIS 2020 Advanced Server License WITH sharding**.
 * IRIS Kubernetes Operator if using non-Community IRIS
 * Helm if using IKO